leonardsaers/3d-printable-telescope/the-eyepiece.md

 ## Download stl files

-Use the freecad drawing to customize your eyepiece or download stl files from thingiverse: [https://www.thingiverse.com/thing:5889682](The poor mans eyepiece)
+Use the freecad drawing to customize your eyepiece or download stl files from thingiverse: [The poor mans eyepiece](https://www.thingiverse.com/thing:5889682)